BradHutchings/Mmojo-Server/deploy/All-Supported-Platforms/05-Developers.md

 ### Make Mmojo Server Visible on your Network
 Mmojo Server, as configured, only accepts local connections.

-To allow it to accept connections from any computer on your network, edit the `mmojo-server-args` file.
+To allow it to accept connections from any computer on your network, rename the `EXAMPLE-mmojo-server-args` file to `mmojo-server-args`.
+Then edit it.

 The file is formatted: